Definition

 MIMO (multiple input, multiple output) is an antenna technology for wireless communications in which multiple antennas are used at both the source (transmitter) and the destination (receiver).
 The antennas at each end of the communications circuit are combined to minimize errors, optimize data speed and improve the capacity of radio transmissions by enabling data to travel over many signal paths at the same time.

-Creating multiple versions of the same signal provides more opportunities for the data to reach the receiving antenna without being affected by fading, which increases the signal-to-noise ratio and error rate.
+Creating multiple versions of the same signal provides more opportunities for the data to reach the receiving antenna without being affected by fading, which increases the signal-to-noise ratio (SNR) error rate.
 By boosting the capacity of radio frequency (RF) systems, MIMO creates a more stable connection and less congestion.

 The importance of MIMO for users

-The 3rd Generation Partnership Project (3GPP) added MIMO with Release 8 of the Mobile Broadband Standard.
-MIMO technology is used for Wi-Fi networks and cellular fourth-generation (4G) Long-Term Evolution (LTE) and fifth-generation (5G) technology in a wide range of markets, including law enforcement, broadcast TV production and government.
-It also can be used in wireless local area networks (WLANs) and is supported by all wireless products with 802.11n.
+MIMO technology is used for Wi-Fi networks and cellular fourth-generation wireless (4G), Long-Term Evolution (LTE) and 5G technology in a wide range of markets, including law enforcement, broadcast TV production, government, and defense.
+It can also be used in wireless local area networks (WLANs) and is supported by all wireless products with 802.11n.

 LTE applications of MIMO